 First Eucharist

-Children in second grade are invited to prepare for the Sacrament of First Eucharist through our parish Faith Formation Program.
-This preparation takes place across our three churches: Our Lady of Grace, Immaculate Conception, and St. Joseph.
+Children in 2nd grade are invited to prepare for the Sacrament of First Eucharist through our parish Faith Formation Program.
+This preparation takes place across our three churches: Our Lady of Grace, Immaculate Conception, and St. Joseph's.
+It is our expectation that the parents and child are attending the weekly Eucharist.

-First Holy Communion is typically celebrated during regular weekend Masses in the spring.
+First Holy Eucharist is typically celebrated in the spring.

 The program includes: